-1) the prevail steep edges, the median retouched edge angle of the assemblage is nearly 70° (Figure 1D-F, also see discussion in SI); 2) relative thick blanks that provide high retouch potential (the average ratio of oriented width to oriented thickness = 3.1 (sd=1.06), and the mean thickness = 17.9mm (sd=8.69), see example in Figure 3f); 3) and several retouching phases (see discussion in SI).
+the prevail steep edges, the median retouched edge angle of the assemblage is nearly 70° (Figure 1D-F, also see discussion in SI);

+relative thick blanks that provide high retouch potential (the average ratio of oriented width to oriented thickness = 3.1 (sd=1.06), and the mean thickness = 17.9mm (sd=8.69), see example in Figure 3f); and

+several retouching phases (see discussion in SI).

-Although debated on whether Quina retouch was deliberately produced (e.g. Lenoir 1986) or whether it is the result of resharpening thick blanks unintentionally (e.g. Dibble 1987), nevertheless, the clearly, though remains relatively rare, presence of Quina artefacts at Guanyindong, indicates intensive retouching activity, which is relevant to understanding mobility patterns of the hominin occupants of the site.
-In Europe, Quina productions were frequently found with seasonal migrated fauna (Delagnes and Rendu 2011).
-This association together with several successive retouching phases on the same edge often referred as a higher level of mobility (Delagnes and Rendu 2011) which probably suggest frequent and long distance travel .
-Although it is not necessarily indictive for cognition ability, making proper economic response to the environment reflects the adaptive capacity the hominins processed during Late Middle Palaeolithic.
+Although there are debates about whether Quina retouch was deliberately produced (e.g. Lenoir 1986) or whether it was the result of resharpening thick blanks unintentionally (e.g. Dibble 1987), nevertheless, the clear, though relatively rare, presence of Quina artefacts at Guanyindong, indicates intensive retouching activity on long-lived tools, which is relevant to understanding mobility patterns of the hominin occupants of the site.
+In Europe, Quina products were frequently found with seasonally migrating fauna (Delagnes and Rendu 2011).
+This association, together with several successive retouching phases on the same edge, is often interpreted as indicating a higher level of mobility (Delagnes and Rendu 2011), which probably suggest frequent long distance travel .
+Making suitable economic responses to the environment reflects the adaptive capacity and plasticity of the hominins active in this region during Late Middle Palaeolithic.